ChangingMinds Web

 Concurrent validity

-This measures the relationship between measures made with other, related variables.
+This measures the relationship between measures made with existing tests.
+The existing tests is thus the criterion.

 Face validity